fanf2/kbd/README.md

 Routed Gothic's private use character codes.

 `3` is problematic.
 Again, Open Gorton has a more authentic shape (rounded top instead of angular), but its numerals are too narrow.
+I stuck with Routed Gothic Wide.

 For punctuation, `#$%&*^~,.;:<>` come from Open Gorton; `"(){}[]` from Routed Gothic Wide, and `+-=‵′/|\?!` from Routed Gothic.